ers206/etech2/README.md

 <!--

-    -put in physical email address not just link********done but might need to put in in more places -give space on sides of footer on larger screens. maybe enlarge font
+    -put in physical email address not just link********done but might need to put in in more places -give space on sides of footer on larger screens. maybe enlarge font.....looks way better.
+    -make sure to delete all images not being used....check again deleted a bunch 4-4